Do you want a cookie?

 Banner Hintergrund

 With our garden planner, you can easily plan a diverse mixed culture.
-Good and bad neighbors are directly displayed to you, and you receive tips on crop rotation!
+Good and bad companion plants are directly displayed to you, and you receive tips on crop rotation!

 Potatoes in the ground